Why You Should Make Sure You Have A Strong Lease Agreement

 The Significance of a Fixed-Term Lease

 In some states, the lease automatically reverts to a periodic one, usually monthly.
 In other states, the lease becomes what is termed a “tenancy at sufferance,” which is similar to a “tenancy at will.”
 Basically, this is a temporary arrangement which provides similar conditions as the original lease for as long as the tenant and landlord wish to keep it, but it does not have the same legally binding protection as a periodic lease or a renewal of a fixed-term lease.
+A written lease should also specify remedies in case of the landlord's failure to deliver possession or fulfill obligations, such as rent adjustments or limits on liability.

 The state will determine the time period that notice to quit must be served on a tenant before the official end of a fixed-term lease.
 As long as you keep to that proper notice period, you will not have to keep to any extension of a periodic lease arrangement or a tenancy at will.